Seb-GRAF/tailwind-helper/README.md

 # Tailwind Helper

-Tailwind Helper is meant to assist you in converting your designs into Tailwind friendly values.
+Tailwindhelper assists you in styling with tailwindcss.
+You can visualize different settings, convert values into tailwind classes, figure out the closest colors with hex values and more.

-## 🧐 Example case:
+## Example case:

 > You have a figma design and want to know what the Tailwind class of a 26px font size is?